salab/RENAS/README.md

 Evaluation metrics are MAP (Mean Average Precision), MRR (Mean Reciprocal Rank), and top-{1, 5, 10} Recall.

+## Reproduction (lightweight)

+The reproduction process explained later requires a huge time (more than a week).
+In case that you want to just check the process of reproduction briefly, we provide a lightweight version of the reproduction, limiting the target project only to `baasbox`.
+If you want to try it, just run `bash evaluation-lightweight.sh`.

 ## Reproduction

 This is the reproduction process of the results presented in our paper.